localizely/flutter-in-context-editing-example/README.md

 - Run `flutter pub get` command
 - Create a new project on the [Localizely](https://localizely.com) platform and upload ARB files from the `lib\l10n` folder
 - Run the app on a real device
-- Connect with Localizely by scanning the QR code (for web &amp; desktop apps paste token)
+- Connect with Localizely by entering the token
 - Translate messages on Localizely and check while you type how they fit on a device

 ## Useful links: